- Understand the limits of traditional empathy.

 Dr. Joe was the team leader on two $5-million engineering projects beneath the Arctic and Atlantic Oceans.
 His latest book, Deep Leadership: Essential Insights from High-Risk Environments was based on his experiences on undersea engineering projects and interviews with shuttle astronauts and soldiers serving in Afghanistan.
 In this visually-driven presentation, he uses dramatic stories to distill what he learned about strategic imagination, the power of language, the strength of stamina and how these three principles make you a better, faster leader in your office or workplace.

-Dr Joe was the co-leader of a $5-million Imax film expedition to the Titanic and has made two 4,000 metre dives to the Mount Everest of shipwrecks.
+Dr. Joe was the co-leader of a $5-million Imax film expedition to the Titanic and has made two 4,000 meter dives to the Mount Everest of shipwrecks.
 He was the journalist on James Cameron’s $7-million live-from-the-Titanic broadcast for the Discovery Channel.
 In this visually-driven presentation, he shows how going too fast . . . ignoring iceberg warnings . . . locking up the binoculars . . . making the wrong turn . . . are metaphors for safety and performance issues in our personal and professional lives.
 Using real-life examples, he warns against false assumptions, creeping complacency and reveals how vigilance and persistence accelerate safety.